GregoryHue/GregoryHue/README.md

 ## Projects

 I teach myself throught personal projects.
-Here's a non-exhaustive list of them:
+Here's a non-exhaustive list of them, ordered by the largest to smallest:

-- **UterEabs** - Food distribution plateform similar to Uber Eats.
-Using VueJS, Express, MongoDB, MySQL, Docker.
-Currently reworking it, see *QuackSnack*.
-Unfinished an archived.
 - [**JamnikWebsite**](https://github.com/GregoryHue/JamnikWebsite) - Website for a Slovenian woodworking company.
 A test version may be available at [**https://mizarstvo-jamnik-test.xyz/**](https://mizarstvo-jamnik-test.xyz/) (It's possible that I shut it down to save on money).
 Using React, Vite, Django, PostgreSQL, Bash.
 Deployed on DigitalOcean with an Ubuntu VM.
 The repository is private for security reasons.
 Almost finished.
-- [**DuckDetector**](https://github.com/GregoryHue/DuckDetector) - Machine Learning model.
-It detects if pictures contains a duck or not.
-Using Python, Jupyter, Tensorflow.
+- [**DuckOrCat**](https://github.com/GregoryHue/DuckOrCat) - Machine Learning model.
+It classifies pictures between Cats and Ducks.
+It also contains a Scrapy project to create a dataset and a Flask project to use the model in real condition.
+Using Python, Jupyter, Tensorflow, Flask, Scrapy.
 Educational purpose.
+Finished.
+- **UterEabs** - Food distribution plateform similar to Uber Eats.
+Using VueJS, Express, MongoDB, MySQL, Docker.
+Rework in progress, see *QuackSnack*.
+Unfinished and archived.
+- **QuackSnack**([front](https://github.com/QuackSnack/QuackSnackFront) & [back](https://github.com/QuackSnack/QuackSnackBack)) - Food distribution plateform.
+Using React, Django, PostgreSQL.
+Educational purpose.
 Unfinished.
-- [**DuckPicturesDownloader**](https://github.com/GregoryHue/DuckPicturesDownloader) - Web scraping program.
-It allows me to create a dataset for *DuckDetector*.
-Using Python, Scrapy.
-Educational purpose.
-Finished.
 - [**PySudokuSolver**](https://github.com/GregoryHue/PySudokuSolver) - Program to solve Sudokus of various difficulties.
 Using Python.
 Educational purpose.
 Finished.
 - [**EncodeTextImage**](https://github.com/GregoryHue/EncodeTextImage) - Program to turn a text into an image and vice-versa.
 Using Python.
 Educational purpose.
 Finished.
-- [**QuackSnack**](https://github.com/QuackSnack/QuackSnackBack) - Food distribution plateform.
-Using React, Django, PostgreSQL.
-Educational purpose.
-Unfinished.

 - **SearchPatterns** - Program to search patterns in a CSV file.
 Using C. Educational purpose.
 Unfinished an archived.

 ## Things I'm planning to learn/work on: